kemball/karkadann/README.md

 ##promer.py
 #### `promer_score(clusterone,clustertwo)`
 Returns the average involvement of the two gene clusters.
 Tidies up after itself, promer is messy.
-Currently uses real disk, not ./dev/shm.
-Needs to be stored in the database somehow, on account of how expensive it is to compute.
 Parallelizes great, though.
+Checks if the promer score has already been calculated.
+If it has, fetches that value from the database.
+If it hasn't, calculates it and stores it in the database.

 ##assimilate.py